Family of 12-yr-old amputee files lawsuit against hospital

-ALBUQUERQUE, N.M.
-(KRQE) – When an accident at school landed 12-year-old Meiah Tafoya in the emergency room, her family claims she had to wait 10 hours before getting surgery.
+When an accident at school landed 12-year-old Meiah Tafoya in the emergency room, her family claims she had to wait 10 hours before getting surgery.
+KTLA’s sister station KRQE reports.

 The family is filing a lawsuit against the Albuquerque, New Mexico, hospital, claiming she should have been helped sooner.